cchurch/api-docs/source/includes/_api_user.md

 **Account superuser**

 The account superuser has a full set of permissions.
-This user can manage all users in their account and sub-account.
-The fact that the user is administrator is indicated by flag: 'is_account_superuser'
+This user can manage all users in their account and sub-account

+<aside class="notice">An indicator of the administrator status is the flag 'is_account_superuser'</aside>

 **Regular user**